 If you're taking care of a child with a cold or cough, be very careful you don't give the child too much acetaminophen.
 Many different types of medicines in all different forms (liquid, pill, chewable) have acetaminophen as an ingredient.
 Don’t give a child medicine with acetaminophen if the child has already taken a different medicine with acetaminophen.

-If you think you or someone else may have acetaminophen poisoning, call for emergency medical assistance (911 in most areas of the United States) right away or call the poison control center at 1-800-222-1222 for advice.
+If you think you or someone else may have acetaminophen poisoning, call for emergency medical assistance (911 in most areas of the United States) right away or call the poison control center for advice (1-800-222-1222 in the United States).
+The World Health Organization provides a world directory of poison centers.

 There usually aren't symptoms right away.